Trinidad and Tobago is a twin island nation situated in the Caribbean Sea, off the northeast coast of Venezuela.

 Curried crab and callaloo is considered the national dish of Trinidad and Tobago.
 Pelau, stewed chicken, sweet potatoes, dumplings, macaroni pie and ox-tails are other popular dishes.

-The Trinidad scorpian is regarded as one of the hottest chilies in the world, by the Guinness Book of Records.
+The Trinidad scorpion is regarded as one of the hottest chilies in the world by the Guinness Book of World Records.

 Goat racing is very popular in Trinidad and Tobago, and like horse racing, it has goat stables and trainers.
 Races are held on Easter Tuesday every year.